FlexCode29/LSE-AI/README.md

 ## Support

-We aim to make LSE a significant player in the interpretability field within this academic year, and in order to achieve that we are so far expect the following support:
+We aim to make LSE a significant player in the interpretability field within this academic year, and in order to achieve that we so far expect the following support:

 - Stanford partnership: [Federico Bianchi](https://scholar.google.com/citations?user=1okGjb8AAAAJ) (postdoc featured in [ACL](https://www.aclweb.org/anthology/2020.acl-main.154.pdf), [ICLR](https://openreview.net/forum?id=KRLUvxh8uaX), [Nature Medicine](https://www.nature.com/articles/s41591-023-02504-3)) for a weekly call, and external researcher [Davide Ghilardi](https://www.linkedin.com/in/davide-ghilardi-9407191a0/)
 - Harvard correspondant: [Valerio Pepe](https://www.linkedin.com/in/valerio-pepe/), Harvard CS, possible external researcher and link with [Neel Nanda](https://www.linkedin.com/in/neel-nanda-993580151/) (Interpretability team Lead @Deepmind, inventor of the field)